willdavsmith/iotaseedgenerator/README.md

+#IOTA Seed Generator

+From iotaseed.io:

+Between 2017 and 2018 a ‘hacker’ stole more than 10 million Euros in IOTA coins.

+He created the malicious website www.iotaseed.io where users could allegedly safely generate their 81-digit IOTA seeds.

-An IOTA seed generator.
+This script safely generates a valid IOTA seed locally.

-Generates an IOTA seed of length 81 using uppercase ASCII characters and the number 9.
-Simply clone the file and run it through the terminal with
+Clone the file and run the following command:

-python seedgenerator.py
+python3 seedgenerator.py